k78ma/quartz/content/2B/Tron 2B.md

 Taught by Matthew Harris.
 This is a Calc III course for engineering students; you start from basic vector functions and end with Green's Theorem and Stokes Theorem.
 My impression was that they jammed a fairly large amount of surface level content into the course; you are taught a lot of methods for solving different methods but not really why these methods work (difference between Math math courses and Engineering math courses).
 This is good because it makes the course relatively easy, especially since we were allowed to bring a bound set of handwritten notes to exams, so you could just write down all the lectures and all your practice in a notebook.
 However, on the final, the problems were quite a bit harder than any of the provided practice problems, so the class struggled.
 Another thing to note is that we had to do 2 projects for this course that were worth a lot (15% and 25%), which made the exams worth less (midterm 25%, final 30%).

-Harris is a decent teacher and a nice guy; my complaints are that he has terrible handwriting and his notes often have minor errors.
+Harris is a decent teacher and a nice guy; my only complaints are that he has terrible handwriting and his notes often have minor errors.
 Some classmates also complained about him being unresponsive to email/Piazza.

 Because of the bound handwritten notes policy, my notes here for this course are a bit sparse - mostly just theorems and definitions.
 I also stopped taking notes here after the midterm, mostly out of laziness.